oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 the node of type `Client` into two software components, each of which needs to be hosted on the same `compute` node defined in the top-level template that defines the `client` node.

+Figure 23: Example Substitution for Client Deployed on Single Host
 ```mermaid
 flowchart RL
     S --> |substitutes| client